 There is a huge, global Jimmy's Sate fan club out there and this recipe was found by a foodie mate of mine who popped in the other day to buy two more jars.
 He described Jimmy's as, 'the best thing I've ever bought in a jar!'
 Jimmy's is not a finished sauce, it's the key flavour base, with some simple additions it's easy to create outrageously tasty chicken satay.

 Not only that, Jimmy's also makes the base for brilliant stir fries, salad dressings and soups.
 See our recipe for Malaysian Gado Gado Salad.

 You can cook these skewers in lots of different ways, I generally grill them on a ridged grill pan and finish them in the oven.
-If you've got a BBQ going, they are fantastic cooked over coals, just make sure the BBQ isn't too hot when you start cooking.
+If you've got a barbecue going, they are fantastic cooked over coals, just make sure the barbecue isn't too hot when you start cooking.
 Alternatively, you can just bake them in a hot oven.

 1. Soak your wooden skewers in cold water, ideally for at least an hour.

 2. Cut the chicken into pieces and put on one side.

 3. In a separate bowl, add in all the satay sauce ingredients and whisk together.

 4. Keep 4-5tbsps of the sauce in a separate bowl to use as a dipping sauce later.
 Add the diced chicken to the rest of the sauce and mix thoroughly.

 5. It's good to leave this chicken to marinade for as long as you've got time for, overnight is best but even 20 minutes will still make a difference.